 March 11, 2014 — Finding the best place to retire in is a little bit like looking for a mate.
-There are lots of pretty ones out there.
-But for you – which state has the most attractive features and a minimum of not so desirable attributes.
+There are lots of attractive ones out there.
+But for you – which state has the most appealing features and a minimum of not so desirable attributes.
 To help weed out the more unattractive ones, we present our 3rd annual (we skipped 2013) list of the worst states for retirement.
 There is one main point we want to emphasize – everyone’s retirement situation is different, so a one size fits all approach won’t work.
 If your grandchildren live in one of these states and you want to be near them – that makes it a great retirement state for you.
 Our goal for this article is to give you the tools to help you figure out what states aren’t a good fit for your retirement.
-See this article’s counterpoint: “Best States for Retirement – 2014“.
+See this article’s counterpoint: “Best States for Retirement – 2016“.

 Factors we considered

 In this year’s list we have tried to simplify the selection process for what makes a state not so great for retirement.
 We started by listing, in our opinion, the key attributes that make a state unattractive for retirement.
 Most of these negatives have to do with money and taxes.
 But as we always caution, retirement is about your happiness, which is way more important than money.

 High Property Taxes.
 If you own property, you can’t avoid these taxes.
 No matter how high or how low your income, you will pay taxes based on the value of your home.
 Since retirees generally don’t have a lot of income, this is our number 1 negative consideration.